Networking Use pfSense as a NTP Server

 In a previous post, I described how to install and setup pfSense in a home network.
-In this post I will describe how to configure pfSense to act as an Network Time Protocol (“NTP”) server and how to configure various hosts in your network to synchronize their local clock to this server.
+In this post I will describe how to configure pfSense to act as an Network Time Protocol (“NTP”) server, as well as how to configure various hosts in your network to synchronize their local clock to this server.

-pfSense (i.e., “making sense of packet filtering”) is a customized version of FreeBSD tailored specifically for use as a perimeter firewall and router, and managed almost entirely from a web-based GUI.
+pfSense is a customized version of FreeBSD tailored specifically for use as a perimeter firewall and router.
+It can be managed almost entirely from a web-based GUI.
 In addition to being a firewall and routing platform, pfSense includes a long list of other features, as well as a package system allowing its capabilities to be expanded even further. pfSense is free, open source software distributed under the BSD license.

 Originally designed by David L. Mills of the University of Delaware circa 1985, NTP is a protocol for synchronizing the clocks of computer systems over packet-switched, variable-latency data networks, and one of the oldest Internet protocols still in use.
 NTP uses User Datagram Protocol (UDP) port number 123. pfSense uses OpenNTPD, a free, easy to use implementation of NTP.